ABOUT THE EVENT

 - Systems approach [bio-resource systems analysis, life cycle assessment (LCA), carbon accounting]

-TRACK 30 Landscaping: Landscaping is the modification of the visible land area including living elements comprising of flora and fauna, natural elements like terrain and water bodies, abstract elements like lighting and weather conditions.
-A fine hand in horticulture is necessary for landscaping in order to mould and modify the surroundings as per the requirement.
+TRACK 30 Landscaping: Landscaping is the modification of the visible land area including living elements comprising of flora and fauna, natural water bodies and terrain, abstract elements like lighting and weather conditions.
+A skilled hand and sufficient knowledge of horticulture are necessary for landscaping in order to mold and modify the surroundings as per the requirement.

 - Wild Style (Naturalistic) Planting